openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-environment.md

 > **Note:**
 >
-> Environment parameters linked via `@StorageProp` can be modified locally but cannot be synchronized back to AppStorage because applications cannot write to environment variables.
-These variables can only be queried in Environment.
+> Environment parameters linked via `@StorageProp` can be modified locally but cannot be synchronized back to AppStorage because the application cannot write to environment variables.
+They can only be queried in Environment.

  <!-- run -->